0xB10C/b10g/_posts/2019-08-03-The-incomplete-history-of-Bitcoin-development.md

 Around the same time, the [development process](#2010-other-moved-to-github) moves from SVN to GitHub, which leads to longtime [contributors](#2011-other-new-contributors) like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
 In mid-2011 the [BIP process](#2011-other-first-bip) for Bitcoin Improvement Proposals is introduced.
-In the last quarter of 2011 and the first of 2012 the community discusses [various proposals](#2011-other-p2sh) that allow the receiver of a transaction to specify the script needed to spend it.
+In the last quarter of 2011 and the first of 2012 the community discusses [various proposals](#2011-other-p2sh), which would allow the receiver of a transaction to specify the script needed to spend it.
 Out of them, P2SH is merged.
 {: .text-justify}

 In fall 2012 the [Bitcoin Foundation](#2012-other-bitcoin-foundation) is announced.
 The Bitcoin Foundation hopes to achieve for Bitcoin what the Linux Foundation does for Linux.
 Some people raise the fear of development centralization in the announcement thread.
+{: .text-justify}

 Bitcoin version [v0.8.0 is released](#2013-release-0-8-0) in spring 2013.
 Two weeks after the release an [unexpected hardfork](#2013-bug-hardfork) splits the network in nodes that have and haven't yet upgraded.
 The hardfork is resolved fairly quick.
 Different miners react by shifting their hashpower to the chain valid for both upgraded and not upgraded nodes.
 {: .text-justify}

-In late 2013 the Bitcoin Software is [rebranded to Bitcoin Core](#2013-other-rebranding-to-core).
+In late 2013 the Bitcoin software is [rebranded to Bitcoin Core](#2013-other-rebranding-to-core).
 In the following year companies such as [Chaincode](#2014-company-chaincode) and [Blockstream](#2014-company-blockstream) are founded.
 Later the [MIT Digital Currency Initiative](#2015-other-mit-dci) joins Chaincode and Blockstream by paying developers and researchers to work on Bitcoin.
 In February 2015 Joseph Poon and Tadge Dryja release the first draft of the [Lightning Whitepaper](#2015-other-lightning-whitepaper).
 The next year Luke Dashjr revises the BIP process with [BIP 2](#2016-other-bip-2) and the Bitcoin Core release v0.13.0 includes [SegWit](#2016-release-0-13-1) as a softfork.
-At the beginning of November 2016 the [alert system](#2016-other-alert-system-retired) is retired and in August 2017 [SegWit](#2017-other-segwit-activated) gets activated.
+In November 2016 the [alert system](#2016-other-alert-system-retired) is retired and in August 2017 [SegWit](#2017-other-segwit-activated) gets activated.
 The year 2019 brings a new company, [Square Crypto](#2019-company-squarecrypto), sponsoring Bitcoin development and the [taproot proposal](#2019-post-taproot) by Pieter Wuille.
 {: .text-justify}

 ## Current state of Bitcoin development

-Over the years the development culture became more decentralized, well-defined and rigorous.
+Over the years the Bitcoin development culture became more decentralized, well-defined and rigorous.
-There are [six Bitcoin Core maintainers](https://bitcointalk.org/index.php?topic=1774750.0), distributed over three continents.
+There are currently [six Bitcoin Core maintainers](https://bitcointalk.org/index.php?topic=1774750.0), distributed over three continents.
-Only they can to merge commits by contributors into Bitcoin Core.
+Only they can to merge commits by contributors.
-Before commits get merged they have to go through a [review process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review), which has gotten a lot stricter.
+Before commits get merged however, they have to go through a [review process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review), which has gotten a lot stricter.
 {: .text-justify}

 For example, a competing proposal, to the earlier mentioned P2SH, was [`OP_EVAL`](#2011-other-p2sh).
-The [pull request](https://github.com/bitcoin/bitcoin/pull/669) implementing `OP_EVAL` was merged at the end of 2011 with only one reviewer, albeit it changing consensus-critical code.
+The [pull request](https://github.com/bitcoin/bitcoin/pull/669) implementing `OP_EVAL` was merged at the end of 2011.
+It had only one reviewer, albeit changing consensus-critical code.
-Russell O’Connor opened an [issue](https://github.com/bitcoin/bitcoin/issues/729) criticizing parts of the implementation and that such a big and consensus-critical should have had a lot more review and testing.
+Russell O’Connor opened an [issue](https://github.com/bitcoin/bitcoin/issues/729) criticizing parts of the implementation and that such a big and consensus-critical change should have had a lot more review and testing.
 {: .text-justify}

 This fueled an ongoing discussion on how to ensure higher code quality through more testing and review.
 Today each pull request should at least be reviewed by multiple developers.
 If a change touches security-critical or even consensus-critical code, the review process needs many reviewers, a lot of testing and usually spans over multiple months.
-[John Newbery](), an active Bitcoin Core contributor, said that there is _"no chance a consensus change would be merged with a single reviewer today"_.
+John Newbery, an active Bitcoin Core contributor, told me that there is _"no chance a consensus change would be merged with a single reviewer today"_.
 {: .text-justify}

 A lot of work went into automated testing.